marclove/handbook/benefits/leave.md

 1. Approve or Deny the Request

   We'll take project load, other requests, etc. in to account during the process.
 We need to make sure we can cover all of our work.
-The COO makes final decisions for time off requests.
+The COO makes final decisions concerning time off requests.

 1. Update the Schedule